mmerrell/dream-demo/ROADMAP.md

 ### Known Bugs (Intentional - for demo purposes)
 - 🐛 Intrusive alert() dialogs instead of proper notifications
-- 🐛 Poor session expiration messaging
+- 🐛 Poor session expiration messaging (✅ Fixed in sprint-2)
-- 🐛 Duplicate email registration doesn't provide clear feedback
+- 🐛 Duplicate email registration doesn't provide clear feedback (✅ Fixed in sprint-2)
-- 🐛 No order cancellation functionality
+- 🐛 No order cancellation functionality (✅ Fixed in sprint-2)
-- 🐛 HTTPException used in non-HTTP contexts
+- 🐛 HTTPException used in non-HTTP contexts (✅ Fixed in sprint-3)

 ### Documentation
 - ✅ BUGS.md created with all known issues